canonical/lxd/doc/howto/network_bgp.md

 ### Configure BGP peers for OVN networks

 If you run an OVN network with an uplink network (`physical` or `bridge`), the uplink network is the one that holds the list of allowed subnets and the BGP configuration.
+Therefore, you must configure BGP peers on the uplink network that contain the information that is required to connect to the BGP server.

 Set the following configuration options on the uplink network:

 - `bgp.peers.<name>.address` - the peer address to be used by the downstream networks